DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 ## Get an adviser

 Advisers provide free, one-to-one support by phone, text or email.
-They are experienced, former teachers and able to answer any questions you have.
+They're all experienced, former teachers and able to answer any questions you have.

 You will have your own dedicated adviser to support you.